 The jet diffusers were fabricated in a similar manner as those in the full scale plants.
 The goal was to flatten the ends to decrease the width of the jet to between 0.15875 - 0.3175 cm (0.0625 - 0.125 in) with the idea of creating a two-dimensional jet.
 Half-inch diameter pipe was chosen due to its availability and its sufficiently small diameter, which minimized interference with flow through the inlet manifold.
 To fabricate the jet diffusers, 10.16 cm (4 in) sections of pipe were cut, the ends were heated using the heat gun and then the ends were pushed around a steel spreader to force the sides apart from inside the pipe.
 The spreader was a triangular piece of metal that was cut to fit inside the 0.5 inch pipe and provide a gradual angle.
 To minimize the thickness of jet the ends were also clamped in a vice grip.
 The result of both these spreading and compressing processes was a semi-uniform thickness between 0.15875 - 0.3175 cm (0.0625 - 0.125 in).
-The interface of the jet diffusers and the inlet manifold is still to be determined but will likely be welded due to the congruity of the materials.
+In the full scale plant, the jet diffusers and the inlet manifold will be fabricated almost identically as in traditional plants, limiting many of these issues to only the 1/9 scale tank.

-Figure 11: Molding the jet diffusers using the plastic welder and the metal mold.
+Figure 12: Molding the jet diffusers using the plastic welder and the metal mold.

-Figure 12: Finished jet diffusers and diffuser on metal mold.
+Figure 13: Finished jet diffusers and diffuser on metal mold.

-Figure 13: The diffusers were fastened to the inlet manifold with a coat of PVC primer and glue.
+Figure 14: The diffusers were fastened to the inlet manifold with a coat of PVC primer and glue.